-Created by writer Richard Durham, The Chicago Defender newspaper and Chicago radio station WMAQ in 1948, “Destination Freedom” profiled African-American leaders, historical and folkloric figures — including journalists as well as artists, athletes and civil rights activists.
+Created by writer Richard Durham, The Chicago Defender newspaper and Chicago radio station WMAQ in 1948, “Destination Freedom” profiled African-American leaders, historical and folkloric figures — including journalists as well as musicians, artists, athletes and civil rights activists.

 “Destination Freedom — a special radio series dramatizing the great Democratic traditions of the Negro people interwoven in the pageant of history and a part of America’s own Destination Freedom.”